 AC's Admissions Policy details the special admission pathways for our courses of study.
 The Special Admission Pathways are evaluated on a case-by-case basis by the Program Director.
-A student's admission requirements may be reconsidered on educational disadvantage grounds, including but not limited to:
+A student's admission requirements may be reconsidered on educational disadvantage grounds.